peppermintbird/peppermintbird/README.md

 # Hi there!
 Welcome aboard! 🍬🐦

-I'm Ray, a data science student and language enthusiast.
+I'm Ray, a data science and language enthusiast.
 Welcome to my corner of the coding dimension!

 ## 🌱 About Me